anoma/namada/documentation/dev/src/specs/ledger.md

 (export "memory" (memory 0))
 ```

-- `namada_tx_init_account` TODO newly created accounts' validity predicates aren't used until the block is committed (i.e. only the transaction that created the account may write into its storage in the block in which its being applied).
+- `namada_tx_init_account` TODO newly created accounts' validity predicates aren't used until the block is committed (i.e. only the transaction that created the account may write into its storage in the block in which it's being applied).
 - TODO describe functions in detail

 #### Validity predicate host environment functions

 The following functions from the host ledger are made available in validity predicate's WASM code.
-They MAY be imported in the WASM module as shown bellow and MUST be provided by the ledger's WASM runtime.
+They MAY be imported in the WASM module as shown below and MUST be provided by the ledger's WASM runtime.

 ```wat
 (import "env" "gas" (func (param i32)))